Here’s everything you need to know about the 2018 Winter Olympic Games, including when and where the Olympics are taking place:

 How can I watch the Olympics on TV?

-NBC will once again broadcast the Olympics — but this time, the network is changing it up.
-For the first time, NBC will broadcast the Olympic Games live in all time zones.
+NBC is once again broadcasting the Olympics — but this time, the network is changing it up.
+For the first time, NBC is broadcasting the Olympic Games live in all time zones.
 In the past, U.S. viewers had to wait to watch delayed tape of the events — with the most anticipated events often appearing during primetime.
 This meant many viewers were susceptible to spoilers before having a chance to see the competition unfold.

-The games will be broadcast on TV on NBC Universal networks, including NBC, NBCSN, CNBC and USA Network.
-The games can also be live streamed or watched on demand on NBCOlympics.com, as well as on the NBC Sports app.
+NBC Universal networks like NBC, NBCSn, CNBC and USA Network, are broadcasting the Games.
+The Winter Olympics can also be live streamed or watched on demand on NBCOlympics.com, as well as on the NBC Sports app.

 In November, NBCUniversal announced its preliminary TV schedule, saying it would stream 2,400 hours of these games — a record for the NBC in its streaming of Winter Olympics games.
-Coverage of the games will begin on Wednesday, Feb.
+Coverage of the games began on Wednesday, Feb.
 7 at 11 p.m.
-ET on NBCSN — which will air mixed doubles curling.
+ET on NBCSN — which aired mixed doubles curling.

 You can expect to watch the Olympics on NBC for the foreseeable future.
 The network has ownership of the rights for the games through 2032.
 However, the network’s longtime primetime anchor Bob Costas will no longer fill that role.
 Mike Tirico will take Costas’s place.